coyorkdow/cosched/README.md

 # cosched

-A simple c++20 header-only coroutine scheduler.
+A simple c++20 header-only coroutine scheduler that supports parallel task, timer, latch, and mutex.

-Let's start from several examples.
+It is not intend for a high performance coroutine framework that can be used in a real production environment.
+My goal is to implement all basic functions using the fewest possible lines of code.

 # Example